Michael Beauregard, President

 He attended Vassar College in Poughkeepsie, New York, earning a B.A. in Psychology, and Minor in Computer Science.
 He was formerly a board member for the New Leaders Council of Rhode Island, and the Millennial Professional Group of Rhode Island.
 He is Principal and Owner of Perception Analysis Advisors, a Providence-based consulting firm specializing in public relations, project management, development, creative design, and government relations.

-Laufton Longo is a longtime democratic activist and Rhode Island Native.
-Born in Providence, Longo attended the University of Pittsburgh and worked on dozens of campaigns across the country including President Obama's 2012 campaign and Tom Wolf's successful bid for Governor of PA.
-Longo is now the head of the environmental advocacy org, EnergizeRI.
+Laufton Ascencao is a longtime democratic activist and Rhode Island Native.
+Ascencao attended the University of Pittsburgh and worked on dozens of campaigns across the country including President Obama's 2012 campaign and Tom Wolf's successful bid for Governor of PA.
+Laufton is now the head of the environmental advocacy org, EnergizeRI.
 He cites the need for the state to retain and offer opportunities to it's younger residents as his primary reason for getting involved in YDRI.

 Gabrielle Godino, Secretary-Treasurer